Holly wrote a collection of essays that explored the ripple effects of trauma on family, identity, and motherhood.

 – Helen Garner, This House of Grief

-Holly says: 'My project is about family: the unconditional love between family members, where it comes from and how it changes (or even emerges) in response to traumatic events.
-Through a series of themed essays, I will explore the ripple effects of a traumatic event on my own family, identity, and mothering.
-It's also about exposure, bringing the unsaid and unseen to the surface to see how it changes when exposed to the light.
+Holly says: 'My project was about family: the unconditional love between family members, where it comes from and how it changes (or even emerges) in response to traumatic events.
+Through a series of themed essays, I explored the ripple effects of a traumatic event on my own family, identity, and mothering.
+It was also about exposure, bringing the unsaid and unseen to the surface to see how it changed when exposed to the light.

-'The essays will encompass both the critical and creative components of my thesis, with a particular focus on Australian author Helen Garner, who writes with courage and clarity about love, trauma and relationships in both her fiction and nonfiction.'
+'The essays encompassed both the critical and creative components of my thesis, with a particular focus on Australian author Helen Garner, who writes with courage and clarity about love, trauma and relationships in both her fiction and nonfiction.'

 - Bridget Williams Books: The Whole Intimate Mess

 - Holly Walker's website: selected writing